Profitero-Data-Alchemists/katas-2023/adrs/adr-2-api-layer.md

-# ADR 2: API layer as single point of contact for all user interfaces
+# ADR 2: Use API layer as single point of contact for all user interfaces

 **Date**: 2023-09-15